All Episodes

 He says that Frist is not flip-flopped, essentially, from his long-held position on the issue.

-And I want to run this one by you, Dennis, because I have a feeling this was not covered very well last week, nor uh based on what I was able to gather, there wasn't a whole lot of focus on what Frist's long-term position was.
+And I want to run this one by you, Dennis, because I have a feeling this was not covered very well last week, nor based on what I was able to gather, there wasn't a whole lot of focus on what Frist's long-term position was.

-So here's what Galen writes about it.
+So here's what Galen writes about.

-This the the press and people have pr have portrayed Bush as being opposed to stem cell research, and the fact is he's the only president who has authorized federal funding for it.
+And the fact is he's the only president who has authorized federal funding for it.

-Uh Bill Clinton didn't do it.
+Bill Clinton didn't do it.

-The the coverage of this from the from the first days of this controversy, not the Frist controversy, but the the first days of this issue's controversy.
+The coverage of this from the first days of this controversy, not the Frist controversy, but the first days of this issue's controversy, Bush is wrong on this.

-Bush hasn't done anything, Bush is opposed to it.
+Bush is opposed to it.

 Bush is the only guy that's actually authorized it.